rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

-This flag instructs LLVM to use [link time optimizations](https://llvm.org/docs/LinkTimeOptimization.html) to produce better optimized code using whole-program analysis at the cost of longer linking time.
+This flag instructs LLVM to use [link time optimizations](https://llvm.org/docs/LinkTimeOptimization.html) to produce better optimized code, using whole-program analysis, at the cost of longer linking time.

 This flag may take one of the following values: